neugun/EASEQ-FISH/README.md

 ## Installation #

-`3D-SeqFISH` analysis are inspired by point cloud registration and seqFISH decoding methods. jupyter notebook, matplotlib,numpy,math,cv2,skimage,scipy,pandas,seaborn,zarr,z5py,qt5 packages are installed inside a anaconda envioronment (python 3.8.12), and it can be installed with `pip`:
+`3D-SeqFISH` analysis are inspired by point cloud registration and seqFISH decoding methods.
+Python >= 3.6 required, jupyter notebook, matplotlib,numpy,math,cv2,skimage,scipy,pandas,seaborn,zarr,z5py,qt5 packages are installed inside a anaconda envioronment (python 3.8.12), and it can be installed with `pip`:
 ```
    pip install 3D-SeqFISH
 ```